 This is my third article in this series.
 So you should also read:

-Leave Benefits from Food Diary Records to read Your Food Diary.
+Leave Food Symptoms Diary Records to read Your Food Diary.

 - Braakhuis, Andrea et al. “The Effects of Dietary Nutrition Education on Weight and Health Biomarkers in Breast Cancer Survivors.”
 Medical sciences (Basel, Switzerland) vol. 5,2 12.
 2 Jun.
 2017, doi:10.3390/medsci5020012